Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Introduction

 \subsection{Brown measure}

 The Brown measure \cite{Brown} is an analogue of the density of eigenvalues for elements of $W\gwia$--probability spaces.
-Its great advantage is that it is well--defined not only for selfadjoint or normal operators; furthermore for random matrices it coincides with the mean empirical eigenvalues distribution.
+Its great advantage is that it is well--defined not only for self-adjoint or normal operators; furthermore for random matrices it coincides with the mean empirical eigenvalue distribution.
 We recall the exact definition in Section \ref{subsec:brown}.

-\subsection{The main tools: $\mathbf{(i)}$ hermitian reduction method}
+\subsection{The main tools: $\mathbf{(i)}$ Hermitian reduction method}